machinezone/IXWebSocket/docs/usage.md

 // to make sure that load balancers do not kill an idle connection. webSocket.setPingInterval(45);

-// Per message deflate connection is enabled by default.
-You can tweak its parameters or disable it webSocket.disablePerMessageDeflate();
+// Per message deflate connection is not enabled by default.
+You can tweak its parameters, enable or disable it with webSocket.enablePerMessageDeflate();
+webSocket.disablePerMessageDeflate();

 // Setup a callback to be fired when a message or an event (open, close, error) is received